jwalker34/Interactive-Lab-Hub/Parky/README.md

 ### Integration and Demo

-Once we attached the finalized device to the bike, we took the bike to the streets outside Cornell Tech to verify that it was working properly.
+Once we attached the finalized device to the bike, we rode it around Cornell Tech to verify that it was working properly.
 A video of our product working in action is below!

 [Parky in Action!](https://www.youtube.com/watch?v=cwewLBq8r5M&feature=youtu.be)